bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js-136">136.
 Find the Average of Odd Numbers in an Array</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-The averageOfOddNumbers function calculates the average of odd numbers within a given array.
-It does so by filtering the odd numbers from the array, then computing their sum and dividing by the count of odd numbers.
+<p>The averageOfOddNumbers function calculates the average of odd numbers
+within a given array.
+It does so by filtering the odd numbers from the array, then computing their sum and dividing by the count of odd numbers.</p>
 <pre>
 const averageOfOddNumbers = (arr) => {
 const oddNumbers = arr.filter(num => num % 2 !== 0);